robinrodricks/FluentStorage/README.md

 ## Intentions

 `Storage.Net` abstracts storage implementation like `blobs`, `tables` and `messages` from the .NET Applicatiion Developer.
 It's aimed to provide a generic interface regardless on which storage provider you are using.
+It also provides both synchronous and asynchronous alternatives of all methods and implements it to the best effort possible.

 Storage.Net also implements inmemory and on disk versions of all the abstractions, therefore you can develop fast on local machine or use vendor free serverless implementations for parts of your applciation which don't require a separate third party backend at a particular point in development.